Tearnote/Playnote/doc/pipeline.md

 ## 7. Audio player

 An audio player registers to the audio device as a sound generator, and can be used to drive a cursor at realtime speed.
-It advances the cursor as the audio device asks for audio samples, ~~and interpolates chart progress to estimate the exact sample coming out of the speakers right now~~. ~~It's also responsible for receiving player input events and forwarding them to the cursor.~~
+It advances the cursor as the audio device asks for audio samples, and interpolates chart progress to estimate the exact sample coming out of the speakers right now. ~~It's also responsible for receiving player input events and forwarding them to the cursor.~~